laurenatran/Interactive-Lab-Hub/Lab 6/README.md

   ```

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***
+1. Concert Message Broadcasting: Creating a communication device used specifically for concerts where people can create topics for their section, for the bathroom lines, for the food and merch lines, for emergencies, etc to communicate with others at the concert venue.
+This would allow users to not be on their phones if they do want to live in the moment and want to avoid being tempted to check on other things in their phone.
+There would likely have to be a location aspect so that people not actually at the concert venue could not join the communication channels and mess with those actually at the concert

+2. Smart Refrigerator IoT Broadcasting Items: When items that are low in your refrigerator are ON SALE, a message is broadcasted to all users who need this item and the closest store to them that has this item on sale.
+Users could also opt in to “all sale” notifications based on their location so whenever any item is on sale near them and they have bought it previously, they are notified

+3. Alert system for retailers: Usually agents have to show the house to users, but to do this either they need a key or the house owner.
+We can create a system such that door lock is controlled by rpi and when someone requests access to the house, home owners can approve it over sms

+4. Smart Mirror: Users get dressed in the morning and look at the mirror one final time before leaving the house.
+The mirror uses AI to recognize their outfit and cross check it with the weather outside.
+It then broadcasts the message to all users who aren’t wearing appropriate clothing that they will be too hot or too cold.
+It will then broadcast the weather to all users all at once

+5. Patient SOS system: This product is designed for bed ridden patients who need support from nurses or need constant monitoring.
+It will have both automatic mode and manual mode.
+In manual mode, when the patient needs help, they can press a button on the system, and the hospital's helpdesk or relevant authority would be notified about the same.
+In automatic mode, we will constantly monitor the patient using a camera and in case some unusual motion is detected, it will be notified to the doctors.

 ### Part C
 ### Streaming a Sensor